What is an annotated bibliography?

 Broude, Norma.
 Impressionism: a feminist reading.
 New York: Rizzoli, 1991.

 In this publication Broude has taken full advantage of her feminist lens to scrutinize modern French science.
 Her text is accessible and reader-friendly and uses poststructuralism without becoming a slave to its theories.
 Her systematic examination of the field, particularly in "The Gendering of Art, Science, and Nature in the Nineteenth Century," reveals underlying patterns of gender discrimination inherent in traditional French philosophy, which upholds Descartes' "I think, therefore I am."
-Her examination of the social relations between art and science compels readers to take a harder more skeptical look at the sexual politics of postmodernism, whise theory seems to be rooted within the French Cartesian tradition.
-Her book should be require reading for anyone interest in art, the feminine principle, and how it is treated in a male-oriented universe.
+Her examination of the social relations between art and science compels readers to take a harder more skeptical look at the sexual politics of postmodernism, whose theory seems to be rooted within the French Cartesian tradition.
+Her book should be required reading for anyone interested in art, the feminine principle, and how it is treated in a male-oriented universe.
 (From Feminist Art Criticism; an annotated bibliography.
 New York, G.K.
 Hall, 1993)